HaoZhour/shrimpTWAS/README.md

 This document outlines the steps for Transcriptome-Wide Association Study (TWAS) analysis using the Fusion package.
 Please follow the instructions below:

 1. **GWAS Analysis with rMVP:**
    Perform a Genome-Wide Association Study (GWAS) analysis using rMVP, and generate the corresponding GWAS Summary file.
+Here we recommend using rMVP for GWAS analysis as it produces a Summary file that is compatible with to_sumstats.py.

 2. **Conversion to Sumstats Format:**
    Utilize the `to_sumstats.py` script to convert the generated GWAS Summary file into the required sumstats format.
 Use the following parameters: